Rome Sightseeing Passes comparison

 • All-in-one convenience: one card for both attractions and transportation

-• Flexible usage: activate it when it suits you, up to one year after purchase
+• Flexible activation (up to one year after purchase)

 Cons of the Roma Pass